JohnBinford/AppleWood-Pointe/Collateral/Selections.md

 ## Experimental Online Tool sorting page.
 -  This page will be linked to by our surevy system.
 -  You can then refer back to it, while you vote!
-   -  Some helpful notes located at bottom of page.
+   -  Some helpful notes will be located at bottom of page.
 TLDR for some!

 ***